bingyangchen/KM-software/System Design/System Design 101.md

 - Docker registry

     A Docker registry stores Docker images.
-Docker Hub is a public registry that anyone can use.
+DockerHub is a public registry that anyone can use.

 Let's take the `docker run` command as an example.